 Monomiyama was initially a viewpoint.
 They developed a park around it in recent years.
 It is also part of a larger (4,638 hectares!) park, the “Prefectural Hiki Nature Park” or what we might call a nature reserve in English.
 Some of the park’s flora and fauna is newly planted, but they also worked with a lot of the nature that has been in existence for hundreds of years.
 The result: a park that has made a mark for its scenery.

 The park has little in it in way of attractions.
 There is no playground equipment and no sporting facilities.
-There are some tunnels made from flower rows, that children enjoy exploring.
+However, there are some tunnels made from flower rows, that children enjoy exploring.
 There are water features in the base of the valley of the park, which are very picturesque and in summer you can see children wading through the river.

 There are plenty of places where you can sit and enjoy the view dotted throughout the park.
 And it is a spectacular view.